 In your SD-WAN configuration, you must configure one or more VPN clusters to determine which branches communicate with which hubs and creates a secure connection between the branch and hub devices.
 VPN clusters are logical groupings of devices, so consider things such as geographical location or function when logically grouping your devices.

-®supports both hub-spoke and full mesh SD-WAN VPN topologies.
-In a hub-spoke topology, a centralized firewall hub at a primary office or location acts as the gateway between branch devices.
+®10.0.2 and earlier releases support only the Hub-Spoke SD-WAN VPN topology.
+In a Hub-Spoke topology, a centralized firewall hub at a primary office or location acts as the gateway between branch devices.
 The hub-to-branch connection is a VPN tunnel.
 In this configuration, traffic between branches must pass through the hub.

 The first time you Configure a Virtual SD-WAN Interface with direct internet access (DIA) links for an SD-WAN hub or branch firewall, a VPN cluster called